JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

 ---

-The authors are pleased to annouce the release of a fully-featured debugger for Julia.
+The authors are pleased to announce the release of a fully-featured debugger for Julia.
 You can now easily debug and introspect Julia code in a variety of ways: